Hannah O'Brien Chaplin

-Hannah O'Brien Chaplin Conant (née, Chaplin; pen name, H. C. Conant; September 5, 1809February 18, 1865) was an American biblical scholar.
+Hannah O'Brien Chaplin Conant (née, Chaplin; pen name, H. C. Conant; September 5, 1809 – February 18, 1865) was an American biblical scholar.

 Biography

 Hannah O'Brien Chaplin was born in Danvers, Massachusetts, September 5, 1809.
-Her father was a clergyman.
-In 1830, she was married to Thomas Jefferson Conant, and in 1838 she became the editor of The Mother's Journal.
+She was the daughter of clergyman Jeremiah Chaplin and Marcia S. O'Brien.
+In 1830, she was married to Thomas Jefferson Conant, and in 1839 she became the editor of The Mother's Monthly Journal.
 She translated from the German Strauss' Baptism in Jordan, Neander's commentary on Philippians, and works by other authors.
-Her works are The Earnest Man, an excellent biography of Adoniram Judson (1855), and a Popular History of English Bible Translation (1856).
+Her works are The Earnest Man, a biography of Adoniram Judson (1855), and a Popular History of English Bible Translation (1856).
 She was an able assistant in her husband's Hebrew studies.